Early lease termination for servicemembers and dependents

 withholding my security deposit and threatening to sue me for the cost of fixing the damage in excess of the security deposit.
 Is that legal?

 This article addresses only a certain kind of damage, loss of rent due to early termination of the lease.
 A landlord is also entitled to compensation for the tenant’s destruction or physical damage to the premises beyond ordinary wear and tear.
 The rules concerning such physical damage are beyond the scope of this article.

-22. Q. What if I have other questions about lease termination or to other rights as a tenant?
+19. Q. What if I have other questions about lease termination or about my rights as a tenant?

 Contact a private attorney or your military legal assistance office.
-In either case, when you meet with a lawyer make sure to bring a copy of you lease, any eviction notice, and any other pertinent documents, photos, or records.
+In either case, when you meet with a lawyer, make sure to bring a copy of you lease, any eviction notice, and any other pertinent documents, photos, or records.
 These records can help your attorney to advise you.
-Also, the “Property Managers’ Guide to the SCRA” can be found in the “For Lawyers” section of this website under the sub heading, “Additional Resources.”

-The TAKE-1 series of client handouts I a project of the North Carolina State Bar’s Standing Committee on Legal Assistance for Military Personnel.
-For comments or corrections, contact Committee member Mark E. Sullivan at: email@example.com or at 2626 Glenwood Ave. #195, Raleigh, NC 27608 [919-832-8507].
+The TAKE-1 series of client handouts is a project of the North Carolina State Bar’s Standing Committee on Legal Assistance for Military Personnel.
+For comments or corrections, contact Committee member Mark E. Sullivan at: email@example.com or at 5511 Capital Center Drive, Suite 320, Raleigh, NC 27606 [919-832-8507].